 EU Citizens Support

-Our new specialist helpline service for EU citizens resident in Scotland, is called EU Citizens Support, and is funded by the Scottish Government.
-This service is free and impartial and is designed to help EU citizens and their families with issues and concerns around the EU Settlement Scheme.
+Our specialist helpline service for EU citizens resident in Scotland is called EU Citizens Support and is funded by the Scottish Government.
+This service is free and impartial and is designed to help EU citizens and their families with issues and concerns about the EU Settlement Scheme.
 It is available across Scotland through our network of local Citizens Advice bureaux – find your local bureau.

 - have limited access to the internet